Jimmy Patton: Death

 On December 22, 1972, Patton was killed in an automobile accident near Villa Rica, Georgia.
 He was driving alone in his car when he was struck by an oncoming vehicle while attempting to pass another car.
-He was driving to Virginia to see his sister who was dying of cancer as reported by his sons.
+He was driving to Maryland to see his sister (Thelma Josphine Deweber) who was dying of cancer as reported by his sons.

 Legacy & Hall of Fame Credentials

 Allie Sherman, who coached Patton in his later years, called him a competitor who “had the three qualities found in the best players —consistency, top performance and great heart.”
 In 1972, he was named to the Mississippi Sports Hall of Fame.

 Patton is second in Giants history for most interceptions next to Emlen Tunnell, who he played with for four seasons; Tunnell was among numerous defensive teammates that Patton played with that ended up in the Pro Football Hall of Fame, which included Sam Huff and Andy Robustelli.
 When Patton retired, he was one of only seven players with fifty career interceptions.
-Among the three players with the same amount of 52 interceptions as him in Jack Butler and Bobby Dillon, Patton is the only one that is not a member of the Hall of Fame, and he also is the only one of nine defensive backs with five First-team All-Pro selections not in the Hall.
+Among the three players with the same amount of 52 interceptions as him in Jack Butler and Bobby Dillon, Patton is the only one that is not a member of the Hall of Fame, and he also is the only one of ten defensive backs with five First-team All-Pro selections not in the Hall.
 The Professional Football Researchers Association named Patton to the "PRFA Hall of Very Good" class of 2010.
 Patton was inducted into the New York Giants Ring of Honor in 2022.